 Note Remove this registry value when it is no longer needed so that performance is not degraded on the computer.
 Also, you can remove this registry value to disable Kerberos event logging on a specific computer.

 - Quit Registry Editor.
-The setting will become effective immediately on Windows Server 2008, on Windows Vista, on Windows Server 2003, and on Windows XP.
+The setting will become effective immediately on Windows Server 2003 and newer, and on Windows XP and newer.
 For Windows 2000, you must restart the computer.

-From a general point of view, you may receive additional errors that can correctly be handled by the receiving client system without the user interference.
-Therefore, it does not reflect a severe problem that must be solved or even can be solved.
+From a general point of view, you may receive additional errors that are correctly be handled by the receiving client without user or admin intervention.
+Restated, some errors captured by Kerberos logging don't reflect a severe problem that must be solved or even can be solved.

 For example, an event log 3 about a Kerberos error that has the error code 0x7 KDC_ERR_S_PRINCIPAL_UNKNOWN for Server Name cifs/<IP address> will be logged when a share access is made against a server IP address and no server name.
 If this error is logged, the Windows client automatically tries to fail back to NTLM authentication for the user account.
 If this operation works, receive no error.